golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/contributing.md

     </p>

     <p>
-      The easiest way to help out it to <a href="https://github.com/golf-clash-notebook/golf-clash-notebook.github.io/issues/new">open an issue</a>
+      The easiest way to help out it to <a href="https://www.reddit.com/user/cranst0n" target="_blank" rel="noopener">PM me on Reddit</a>.
+      I'll listen to any ideas, take any missing chests on the chart, club descriptions, etc. If you're used to using GitHub then you can
+      <a href="https://github.com/golf-clash-notebook/golf-clash-notebook.github.io/issues/new">open an issue</a>
       and describe what problem(s) you see or what could be added that would improve the overall quality of the site.
 This will require a Github account.
 If you don't have one already, you can create one
       <a href="https://github.com/join">here</a>.
 Once you create an issue, I'll work on getting a response back to